ppumkin/DataTables/Readme.md

+# DataTables tbody colspan patch

+This is a fork of the main DataTables repository that has a patch applied in the column/cell parser engine to allow rows with colspan in the tbody to be loaded.

+This is a very basic patch that was created to prevent inititialisastion blow up caused by missing number '<td>` in rows.
+The engine is built in such a way that the td must be equal or more than in the header.
+Since colspan takes up visual space of these cells but in the markup you use one less td, then parsing engine fails because it cannot build a consistent data object.
+Funnily enough, when you have more td than expected, they get ignored.

+# What does this patch mean then?

+Simply put.

+ - Any shortfall in '<td>' when parsing from DOM, will get initialised with a default value of "" (Empty String)
+ - Visually, your colspan row will span as youd expect it.
+ - Searching will return expected results for remainder of rows as expected
+ - Sorting the "empty" column will show empty cells at top (A->Z) or bottom (Z->A)
+ - DOM structure is not affected
+ -
+# Maintanence

+The original creator of the script has done a magnificient job with DataTables.
+He has expressed great concern with supporting colspan and rowspan in tbody.
+So in short, there is no maintanence of this patch.
+It comes as it is and if you feel like creating an issue, maybe ill fix it maybe not.

+I will try and keep this fork with the latest head

+These changes may impact stability within other parts of this script.
+No regression tests have been done so use at your own risk.

+--Original Readme--

 # DataTables plug-in for jQuery

 DataTables is a table enhancing plug-in for the [jQuery](//jquery.com) Javascript library, adding sorting, paging and filtering abilities to plain HTML tables with minimal effort.
 The stated goal of DataTables is: